Chapter 3 CSS Basics

 Not every computer is guaranteed to have the same font typefaces installed.
 If a web designer configures a font that is not present on the visitor's computer, the browser default (usually a serif font such as Times New Roman) will be displayed.
 Explore comparable Windows and Mac fonts at the Web-Safe Font Chart.
-Find out which fonts are most commonly installed on desktops and laptops at Code Style.
 Visit TinyType for a list of fonts commonly installed on mobile devices.

 Looking forward, CSS 3 introduces @font-face, which can be used to "embed" fonts within web pages.
 Current browsers support @font-face but there are logistical (long downloads) and copyright issues.
 Google Web Fonts offers a solution to these issues and provides an easy way to use their collection of fonts on your web pages.Visit http://www.google.com/webfonts for more information on Google Web Fonts.

 Check out A Command of Headings: Usage and Styling for a collection of design ideas (with CSS code) for configuring a headings on your web pages.